mmuldo/palette-cleanser/README.md

 grow bland after awhile, leaving you craving a new flavor for your desktop apps.

-Palette Cleanser provides a means for storing your configuration files as templates and you color palettes as deployable desktop themes so that you can avoid the hassle of manually editing hex codes when switching your applications to a new color scheme.
+Palette Cleanser provides a means for storing your configuration files as templates and your color palettes as deployable desktop themes so that you can avoid the hassle of manually editing hex codes when switching your applications to a new color scheme.